chitwankaudan/159gradproj/README.md

 # Graduate Student Project: The Aberrant Vote for Buchanan in Palm Beach County
+> *Note*: For full analysis and results, please read analysis.ipynb.

 > *Note:* thanks to professors Deb Nolan and Jas Sekhon for providing a previous version of this project